Ks89/angular-cli-skeleton/README.md

 <br>

+### This project is not dead, I'm simply waiting for IVY render (RENDER 3) + runtime i18n support.
+When Google will release this (I hope this summer as first public beta), I'll update the repo with many new features.
+So I suggest to star and watch this project, if you are interested

 # angular-cli-skeleton

 A simple ready to use skeleton project with angular-cli (optionally also angular-universal), Angular 6, Bootstrap 4, ng-bootstrap, ngrx-store and so on.